 | Customisation | Maintains your clinic's brand voice. | Editable templates for SMS and Email, variable fields (e.g., {Patient Name}). |

-Online Self-Scheduling and Patient Recall Campaigns
+Triggering Waitlists and Recall Campaigns

 Standalone Tools vs. All-in-One Practice Management Systems